nevilsonani/CineVerse/README.md

-# Cineverse
+# CineVerse

-Cineverse is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
+CineVerse is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It serves as a platform for movie enthusiasts to explore, review, and discuss movies.

 ## Features